 Ealdfæderas & Ealdmōdru

-The bulk of my offerings are made to my Ancestors, the Ealdfæderas and Ealdmōdru, whom I petition weekly for continued guidance, health, prosperity, luck etc. The Ealdmōdru are also given offering once a year on Mōdraniht.
+The bulk of my offerings are made to our Ancestors, the Ealdfæderas and Ealdmōdru, whom we petition weekly for continued guidance, health, prosperity, luck etc. The Ealdmōdru are also given offering once a year on Mōdraniht.

 Our hearth patroness is Frīg Heorþmōdor, and she is invoked during each and every rite in the same vein as Roman Vesta.
 She delivers offerings to the desired recipients and acts as divine intermediary.
 Frīg is given offering often throughout the year, typically at the major tides as thanks for her continued protection of the household.